Orthodontics

 Category: Orthodontics

-36) A patient has a severe Class III malocclusion with a concave profile.
+36) A 22-year-old patient has a reverse anterior crossbite of 9 mm.
 What is the best treatment?

 37 / 50